 In fact, it looks like the pay rates for all types of content in this industry are kind of low.

 Do you take the gig?
 Even though you really want to make this niche work for you?

 The answer is: it’s completely up to you.
-(Personally, I don’t think that $0.02 is going to pay a millennial’s bills.)Follow your heart when it comes to your niche, for sure, but also don't forget to use your head.
+That said, personally, I don’t think that $0.02 is going to pay the bills.Follow your heart when it comes to choosing your niche, for sure, but also don't forget to use your head.
 Click To Tweet

 And what if one niche isn’t going according to plan?
 What if you can’t find high-paying work in that niche or you’re struggling to write about a topic that you thought you were an expert in?

 Well, simply choose another niche, hun.
 No judgment here.

 It’s actually highly unlikely that you will land on your long-term niche straight away anyway.
 I mean, take the journeys of the following experts, for example.

 Niche(s): Digital marketing for small businesses including content marketing, email marketing, blogging tips, social media marketing and sales page marketing